pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### Plotting interface

 The 1D-3D`sqw` and `dnd` Horace objects can be plotted with the appropriate dimensions plots.
-There are large number of plotting functions so it is reasonable to extract these functions into separate plotting interface. `sqw`, `dnd` and Herbert `IX_dataset` object inherit `data_plot_interface` and implement particular plotting functions specific to particular n-dimensional objects.
-The inheritance diagram of this plotting interface is presented on the Fig.5:
+There is a large number of plotting functions so it is reasonable to extract these functions into a separate plotting interface. `sqw`, `dnd` and Herbert `IX_dataset` objects inherit `data_plot_interface` and implement particular plotting functions specific to the particular n-dimensional objects.
+The inheritance diagram of this plotting interface is presented in the Fig.5:

 ![Fig.5.
 Plot Interface](../diagrams/sqw-dnd_plot_interface.png)

-The top level interface class defines all plotting function as abstract (or rather throwing **not-implemented** exception), while actual 1D-3D objects implement their appropriate plotting functions (e.g. 1D objects -- 1D plotting, 2D objects -- 2D plotting etc.).
+The top level interface class defines all plotting functions as abstract (or rather throwing **not-implemented** exception), while actual 1D-3D objects implement their appropriate plotting functions (e.g. 1D objects -- 1D plotting, 2D objects -- 2D plotting etc.).
 The upper level objects add some wrapping to the plot, but mainly delegate plotting to the lower level objects (One can define objects level as the function of their complexity so the objects hierarchy looks `sqw`->`dnd`->`IX_dataset` following the decrease in the amount of information every object contains).
 The actual plotting functionality is implemented on Herbert `IX_dataset` objects.

 ### Main Header